Paid Time Off and Leave Options

-- Employees with a serious health condition (sickness, injury, illness) or an immediate family member with a serious health condition should see Family and Medical Leave (FML).
+- Employees with a serious health condition (illness, injury) or an immediate family member with a serious health condition should review Family and Medical Leave (FML).

-Complete information on paid leave programs can be found in the Paid Leave Programs Policy.
+Complete information on paid time off offered by the university can be found in the Paid Time Off Policy.

-May be used intermittently or continuously for illness or injury of self or immediate family member, for medical appointments, foster care placement, birth/adoptive events and death of an immediate family member (bereavement).
-A faculty or staff member who is taking sick leave on a recurring or continuous basis may be eligible for job protection pursuant to Family and Medical Leave (FML). (see vacation and sick leave accrual schedules)
+May be used intermittently or continuously for illness or injury of self or immediate family member, for medical appointments, foster care placement, birth/adoptive events and death of a family member (bereavement).
+A faculty or staff member who is taking sick time on a recurring or continuous basis may be eligible for job protected leave pursuant to Family and Medical Leave (FML). (see vacation and sick time accrual schedules)

-Faculty and staff may take up to five working days of sick leave for bereavement due to death of an immediate or extended family member.
+Faculty and staff may take up to five working days (1 week) of sick time for bereavement due to death of an immediate or extended family member.
 An additional five working days (1 week) may be available for the death of an immediate family member, subject to approval based on operational needs.
 1 day of bereavement leave may be available to attend funeral or services for a non-immediate or non-extended family member.

 Provides eligible faculty and staff members with paid time off to recover from childbirth and/or to care for and bond with a newborn or newly adopted child.
-Parental leave may be combined with other leave programs to maximize the length of paid leave available.
-Parental leave runs concurrent with approved Family and Medical Leave (FML) or Medical Leave (Non-FML) for birth and adoptive events.
-See Paid Leave Programs Policy (page 4) and the Parental Care Guidebook (page 4) for more information.
+Parental time may be combined with other time off or leave programs to maximize the length of paid absence available.
+Parental time runs concurrent with approved Family and Medical Leave (FML) or Medical Leave (Non-FML) for birth and adoptive events.
+See Paid Time Off Policy (page 4) and the Parental Care Guidebook (page 4) for more information.

 Faculty and staff will be granted excused absence from work without loss of pay when summoned for jury duty or subpoenaed to appear before any court.
-See Paid Leave Programs Policy (page 6) for more information.
+See Paid Time Off Policy (page 6) for more information.

-Provides eligible faculty and staff members with a paid leave benefit when donating an organ or bone marrow.
-See Paid Leave Programs Policy (page 6) for more information.
+Provides eligible faculty and staff members with a paid time off benefit when donating an organ or bone marrow.
+See Paid Time Off Policy (page 6) for more information.